Welcome to the Assume Project

 Naive policies and policies that are learned by the RL agents

-Flexible Demand Stage 2In stage 1, fixed demand and further we integrate different demand side agents that have an individual collection of technologies themself, such as heatpumps and PV
+Demand Side Management UnitsWork in progressIn Stage 1, fixed demand is used, and later we integrate different demand-side agents that have an individual collection of technologies themselves, such as heat pumps and PV

-Different bid typesStage 2Incorporation of different bids such as block bids etc.
+Different bid typesImplementedIncorporation of different bids such as block bids, etc.

 General

-Standard data formats adapted from other open source tools and general conventions
+Standard data formats adapted from other open source tools and general conventions, enables scenario reading from Amiris and PyPSA

 Deep Reinforcement Learning

-Strategies for multiple unit typesStage 1including power plants and different storages
+Strategies for multiple unit typesImplementedIncluding power plants and different storages

-To handel the variety of markets configureable we must adjust the DRL Algorithmic setting to handel muitple markets at once.
+To handle the variety of configurable markets, we must adjust the DRL algorithmic settings to manage multiple markets at once.

 Related Research